yyc556/yyc556/README.md

 ## Hi there 👋
 * 🏫 I'm currently studying at NCHU(National Chung Hsing University)
 * 🤖 Major in Management of Information Systems
-* 👩🏻‍💻 I'm working as a research assistantat NCHC(National Center for High-performance Computing)
+* 👩🏻‍💻 I'm working as a research assistant at NCHC(National Center for High-performance Computing)

 * ⚡ Languages and Tools: